candidate information

 f) to carry out the duties of council under this or any other Act.

-The role of head of council/chief executive officer (mayor/reeve) is outlined in the Municipal Act section 225 and 226.1:
+The role of the head of council (mayor) is outlined in sections 225 and 226.1 of the Municipal Act:

 a) to act as chief executive officer of the municipality;